Jennifer Song: Professional career

 Song turned professional immediately following the 2010 Curtis Cup Match, which concluded on June 13, 2010.
 She began playing full-time on the Duramed Futures Tour, of which she had been a member since June 2009, qualifying while still an amateur.
 She won her first event as a professional, the 2010 Tate & Lyle Players Championship, the sole major tournament on the Futures Tour.
 She won again in 2010 on the Futures Tour at the Greater Richmond Golf Classic to move into fourth place on the 2010 Futures Tour money list after playing in only eight events.

 She finished the 2010 season in second place on the Futures Tour money list which earned her full playing privileges on the LPGA Tour for 2011.
 She was also named Futures Tour Rookie of the Year.

 In April 2018, Song finished as a runner-up at the ANA Inspiration, losing in a sudden-death playoff.
 In a playoff that included Pernilla Lindberg and Inbee Park, Song was eliminated on the third extra hole, when she could only make a par to the others' birdies.
 Previously, on the second extra hole, Song had a putt to win the championship, but missed to the right of the hole.

+Awards and honors

+In 2010, she earned Futures Tour Rookie of the Year honors.